avlonger/borderless/README.md

 and
 [here](https://github.com/avlonger/unbordered/blob/master/results/algorithms_comparison/comparison2.png).

-Running times of the algorithms and more graphs can be found [here](https://github.com/avlonger/unbordered/tree/master/results/algorithms_comparison).
+Running times of the algorithms in text format and more graphs can be found [here](https://github.com/avlonger/unbordered/tree/master/results/algorithms_comparison).

 ## Compilation